Organic Food - Is It Better For Us?

 There is also the issue of some animals being fed on nutritionally poor feed in order to make them grow bigger and faster.
 If meat has not been labelled as organic, the crops for animal feed and the grass that animals graze on is likely to have been sprayed with fertilisers meaning the animals’ food will contain chemicals that then carry through to our plate.

-It is also known that drugs are commonplace and legally used for livestock that are permanently housed, particularly in poultry and pigs.
-As a result I believe the effort and cost of aiming to buy free-range and organically-reared meat, dairy and eggs is justified in order to improve nutrition.
+It is also known that supplements are commonplace and legally used for livestock that are permanently housed, particularly in poultry and pigs.
+As a result I believe the effort and cost of aiming to buy free-range and organically-reared meat, dairy and eggs is justified in order to improve nutrition and (ultimately) our health.

 Remember, though, that while some farmers may not be certified to label their produce as organic, they may be following the principles of organic farming.
 If you have a local farm shop or farmers’ market talk to your local producers about the methods they use – they may match the requirements of organic labelling, just not have the ‘badge’.